-The Company does not have any internal audit services reporting directly to the Audit Board (given the classic model adopted), the necessary compliance services being overseen by the individual departments of the company.
+The Company does not have any internal audit services reporting directly to the Supervisory Board (given the classic model adopted), the necessary compliance services being ensure by the individual departments of the company.

-Considering that, organically and functionally, the different Directions of the Group direct the "compliance" services in articulation with the Board of Directors and the Audit Board and being the respective heads of these different Directions duly identified in the Company's organization chart, it is important to restate that they act in interaction with the Audit Board and with the Board of Directors, regardless of the hierarchical relationship that these Departments maintain with the Executive Management of the Company.
+Considering that, organically and functionally, the different Directions of the Group direct the "compliance" services in articulation with the Board of Directors and the Supervisory Board and being the respective heads of these different Directions duly identified in the Company's organization chart, it is important to restate that they act in interaction with the Board of Directors and the Supervisory Board, regardless of the hierarchical relationship that these Departments maintain with the Executive Management of the Company.